LordDashMe/tailstat/README.md

 ## Install & Usage

-- There are a few steps needed in order to start using Tailstat.
+- There are a few steps needed in order to start using TailStat.

-  - Download the tailstat:
+  - Download the TailStat:

     ```sh
     $ cd /var/